MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/6-manage-monitor-azure-ad-apps.md

 ## What are common management and maintenance tasks related to Azure AD-integrated apps?

-Implementing Azure AD-integrated apps warrants the following special considerations, some of which might require additional management and maintenance tasks:
+Implementing Azure AD-integrated apps includes the following special considerations, some of which might require additional management and maintenance tasks:

 - Keep track of all redirect Uniform Resource Identifiers (URIs) associated with your applications, including the corresponding Domain Name Service (DNS) records.
 - Protect web apps by ensuring that redirect URIs correspond to encrypted endpoints.